-Another durable trend from the US covenant-lite loan market (which is a long-standing feature of the high-yield bond market) that has been adopted in European loan deals is a "restricted payments builder basket" (the so-called "Available Amount"), where the borrower is given "credit" as certain items "build up" to create dividend capacity, starting with the borrower's retained portion of excess cashflow ("ECF"), IPO and other equity proceeds, unswept asset sale proceeds, any closing overfunding and permitted indebtedness, sometimes subject to a net leverage ratio governor as a condition to usage.
+Another durable trend from the US covenant-lite loan market that has been adopted in European loan deals is a "restricted payments builder basket" (the so-called "Available Amount"), where the borrower is given "credit" as certain items "build up" to create dividend capacity, starting with the borrower's retained portion of excess cashflow ("ECF"), IPO and other equity proceeds, unswept asset sale proceeds, any closing overfunding and permitted indebtedness, sometimes subject to a net leverage ratio governor as a condition to usage.
 Typically, there is no limit to distributions (or the source of financing such distribution) if a certain leverage ratio test is met.
-An even more borrower-friendly variant based more closely on the highyield bond formulation that has become commonplace credits a percentage of consolidated net income ("CNI") (usually 50%) rather than retained ECF, with the disadvantage for lenders in that CNI is not reduced by the deductions used to calculate ECF and because the build-up may begin years prior to the onset of the ECF sweep.
-The builder baskets may also have additional "starter amounts", usually soft capped by reference to EBITDA, and in certain deals there is a "floor" on the CNI builder basket such that unlike bond transactions where 100% of losses are deducted from the CNI builder basket, no losses are deducted.
-Rather than being subject to a net leverage governor, usage of the CNI builder basket is typically conditional upon being able to incur an additional \$1.00 of debt pursuant to the 2× interest coverage test after giving proforma effect to the restricted payment, analogous to the operation of ratio baskets for debt incurrence in high-yield bond indentures.
-Our experience, in the context of amend and extend processes, has been that lenders often seek to re-set the commencement of the "builder basket" where there is headroom as a quid-pro-quo for the extension and borrowers also tend to consider re-setting where there is a deficit.
+An even more borrower-friendly variant closely aligned with the highyield bond formulation that has become commonplace, credits a percentage of consolidated net income ("CNI") (typically 50%) instead of retained ECF.
+This approach may disadvantage the lenders as CNI is not reduced by the deductions used to calculate ECF, and the build-up of CNI may commence years prior to the onset of the ECF sweep.
+The builder baskets may also have additional "starter amounts", usually soft capped by reference to EBITDA.
+In certain deals, there is a "floor" on the CNI builder basket, such that where 100% of losses are deducted from the CNI builder basket, no losses are deducted (either on an annual, or more recently, quarterly basis).
+Rather than being subject to a net leverage governor, usage of the CNI builder basket is typically conditional upon being able to incur an additional \$1.00 of debt pursuant to the 2× fixed charge coverage test after giving pro forma effect to the restricted payment, analogous to the operation of ratio baskets for debt incurrence in high-yield bond indentures.
+In our experience with amend-and-extend processes, lenders frequently aim to reset the commencement of the "builder basket" when there is headroom, as a quid pro quo for the extension.
+Borrowers also tend to consider resetting when there is a deficit.
 As with debt incurrence, where the financing is placed with, or provided by, a source of private capital, the features described above have tended to be more limited from the borrower's perspective with either the builder basket feature not being included or the terms including greater governance around its use such as taking into account losses, including a pro forma leverage test (usually requiring a certain amount of de-levering) and removing the starter basket in relation to leveraged buyouts.